susanev/p5js-workshops/1-day-workshop/activities/face.md

 * functions

 ### Discussion questions
+* How does the coordinate system work on the canvas?
+* Where is the origin?
+* With a canvas that is passed 720,400, where about is the point 700,400?
 * Ellipses and rects seem to draw from different points, why do you think this is?
 How are ellipses and rects different?

 ### Extra Challenge